Table of Contents

 David also wrote, “The Lord is in His holy temple, the Lord’s throne is in heaven…” (Psalm 113:4).
 The third of the heavens where the throne of God is located, is different from the previous two heavens mentioned.
 It is the highest heaven or the “heaven of heavens” (Nehemiah 9:6).

-After Jesus Christ creates a new heaven and earth, God will move His throne to the new earth.
+After Jesus Christ creates a new heaven and earth, God will live with His people.
 John the Revelator records, “Now I saw a new heaven and a new earth, for the first heaven and the first earth had passed away.
 Also there was no more sea.
 Then I, John, saw the holy city, New Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband.
 And I heard a loud voice from heaven saying, “Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people.
 God Himself will be with them and be their God” (Revelation 21:1-3).

 The New Jerusalem will come down from the third heaven and settle where the mount of Olives now stands.
 The mountain will be flattened to make a great plain, upon which the city will rest.
 All the righteous people of all ages (Zechariah 14:5), the angels of heaven (Matthew 25:31), God the Father (Revelation 21:2, 3) and God the Son (Matthew 25:31) will return to earth with the holy city for Jesus’ special third coming.
 The second coming will be for His saints, while the third will be with His saints.

-God’s plan is for everyone who desires to be with Him in the heaven of heavens.
+God wants everyone to be with Him in the heaven of heavens.
 Jesus assures His followers.

 “In My Father’s house are many mansions; if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also.
 And where I go you know, and the way you know”.John 14:2-4